 Your (free) guide to the top travel destinations for families with babies, teens and everyone in between.

-A hub for solo travelers, backpackers, and adventure seekers, visitors flock to Cuzco by bus and plane before making their ascent to Machu Picchu.
-But seeing Cuzco with kids should be more than a quick stopover on your Peru family adventure.
+A hub for solo travelers, backpackers, and adventure seekers, visitors flock to Cusco by bus and plane before making their ascent to Machu Picchu.
+But seeing Cusco with kids should be more than a quick stopover on your Peru family adventure.
 The city boasts kid-friendly activities your whole family will enjoy.

 That said, at 11,000 feet above sea level, you’ll want to take it easy.
-Here are a handful of fun things to do with kids in Cuzco at a leisurely pace.
+Here are a handful of fun things to do with kids in Cusco at a leisurely pace.

 What makes this museum fun for kids?
 Little ones will love the colorful textiles and shiny jewelry.
 Older ones will be fascinated by the macabre mummies, and kids of all ages will be impressed by the museum’s massive stairway guarded by sculptures of mythical creatures.
 In the courtyard, you’ll find Andean weavers giving live demos and selling traditional textiles.
 For a small fee, you can hire an English-speaking guide to translate the museum’s interpretive information for your family.